zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 - Files in the `/pthreadfs` folder cannot interact through syscalls with other files (e.g. moving, copying, etc.).
 - The code is still prototype quality and **should not be used in a production environment** yet.
 It is possible that the use of PThreadFS might lead to subtle bugs in other libraries.
 - PThreadFS requires PROXY_TO_PTHREAD to be active.
 In particular, no system calls interacting with the file system should be called from the main thread.
-- Some functionality of the Emscripten File System API is missing, such as sockets, IndexedDB integration and support for XHRequests.
+- Some functionality of the Emscripten File System API is missing, such as sockets, file packager, IndexedDB integration and support for XHRequests.
-- PThreadFS depends on C++ libraries. `EM_PTRHEADFS_ASM()` cannot be used within C files (although initializing through `emscripten_init_pthreadfs()` is possible, see the `pthreadfs/examples/sqlite-speedtest` for an example).
+- PThreadFS depends on C++ libraries. `EM_PTRHEADFS_ASM()` cannot be used within C files.
-- Performance is good if and only if full optimizations (compiler option `-O3`) are enabled and DevTools are closed.
+- Performance is good if and only if optimizations (compiler option `-O2`) are enabled and DevTools are closed.
+- Accessing the file system before `main()` is called may not work.

 ## Examples